SIBYLS (FEMALE PROPHETS)

 Key Bible Verses on Divination & Occult Practices:

 Deuteronomy 18:10-12: "Let no one be found among you who... practices divination or sorcery, interprets omens, engages in witchcraft, or casts spells, or who is a medium or spiritist or who consults the dead.
 Anyone who does these things is detestable to the Lord".
 WHY is it detestable?
 Deuteronomy 18:10-12 says: Let No one be found among you, who sacrifices their son or daughter in fire, who practices divination or sorcery, interprets omens, engages in witchcraft, or casts spells, or who is a medium or spiritist, or who consults the dead.
-YES, burning your children BAD is NOT the same as reading pieces of cardboard or looking at the sky clouds and interpreting messages!
+YES, burning your children BAD like WTAF? but not the same as talking to energy or using tools to learn.
+Praying is also casting a spell/ incantation literally with your hands.
+Everytime you place candles on a cake, sing an incantation/song, then blow them out to make a wish, you are doing spells.

 Leviticus 19:31: "Do not turn to mediums or seek out spiritists, for you will be defiled by them.
 I am the Lord your God".
 Do not turn to mediums or necromancers; do not seek them out, and so make yourselves unclean by them: I am the LORD your God.
-YES, certain spirits are not "good" but divination connects to YOUR HIGHER ENERGY.
+Necromancers reincarnate the dead but historically the word is used for "dark" magic or evil.
+They are "bad".

 Isaiah 8:19-20: "Should not a people inquire of their God?
 Why consult the dead on behalf of the living?
 To the law and to the testimony!
 If they do not speak according to this word, they have no light of dawn" (suggesting God's Word as the true guide).
-IF they do not speak, you mean AGREE with alive people?
-Okay, so it's about control, got it!
+This is questioning why one would need to seek other sources for wisdom from past energies versus the source.
+All energy comes from the source, and seeking guidance from inside you to connect to the higher source is merely supportive.

 1 Samuel 15:23: "For rebellion is like the sin of divination, and arrogance like the evil of idolatry".
 22 But Samuel declared: “Does the LORD delight in burnt offerings and sacrifices as much as in obedience to His voice?
 Behold, obedience is better than sacrifice, and attentiveness is better than the fat of rams.
 23For rebellion is like the sin of divination, and arrogance is like the wickedness of idolatry.
 Because you have rejected the word of the LORD, He has rejected you as king.”
-Um...I'm confused here.
 What does rebellion have to do with divination?
-WAIT...WAIT...
-But obedience is BETTER THAN sacrifice?
-So KILLING IN THE NAME OF the LORD is OKAY?
-Who are we killing?????
+Obedience is BETTER THAN sacrifice?
+KILLING IN THE NAME OF the LORD is OKAY?